 The following are required items and server specifications.
 Click here for more details

-- VPS Setup - You are able to setup your own cloud-hosted virtual private server (VPS)
+VPS Setup - Ability to setup a cloud-hosted virtual private server (VPS)

-- Linux familiarity - You have a basic knowledge of how to ssh-into (ex: putty or terminal) and operate the linux command-line.
+Linux familiarity - A basic knowledge of how to SSH-into (ex: putty or terminal) and operate the Linux command-line.

 Do not proceed if you are not confident with the Linux command-line.
 Why?
 The upkeep and troubleshooting will become more complex than this guide.
 Some commands fail and you must know what you are doing.

 For advanced users or repeat-offenders, see this super-short command-line-only version of the lengthy guide below.
-If you have done this before or know what you are doing, you might more-easily follow these linux commands instead of having to read through the below lengthy prose.
+If you have done this before or know what you are doing, you might more-easily follow these Linux commands instead of having to read through the lengthy prose below.

 Note: You will MISS many tips and tricks found in the detailed instructions.

-A masternode is a computer on a decentralized blockchain network that is running 24 hours a day that keeps the system operating.
+A Masternode is a computer on a decentralized blockchain network that is running 24 hours a day, and keeps the system operational.
 It powers the blockchain network by processing transactions and signing blocks.

 Masternodes help support the network by creating and signing blocks, providing faster transaction times, and decentralized operations.
 They utilize PoS (Proof of Stake) vs PoW (Proof of Work) consensus-building.
-Masternode operators are paid a reward (coins) as an incentive for their involved investment of coin-deposit, server setup, and continued operation.
+Masternode operators are paid a reward (tokens) as an incentive for their involved investment of token deposit, server setup, and continued operation.

 VPS stands for Virtual Private Server.
 They are paid servers hosted on a cloud-hosting-provider.
 Each VPS runs an independent installation of an operating system (OS), Linux or Windows, and typically provides root access to the OS for advanced management and control.